 Above: Prints emerge from a slot in the top of the camera, approximately 12 seconds after the process starts.
 Around 15 seconds later the image begins to appear on the print and it reaches maximum saturation and contrast after around two minutes.
 Like other instant formats, the developer chemicals are stored in a pouch in the blank area below the image which provides a handy area to write a caption with a marker pen.
 A switch on the side of the camera sets the print operation between Auto and Manual.
 Set to Auto, the SQ10 will output a print of every single photo you take – just like the analogue Instax Mini and Wide cameras.
 Set to Manual, the images are stored in the memory only and it’s up to you if or when you print them.
 Again you can print them as many times as you like, varying the effects too if desired.
 Note many of my daylight prints came out a little bright, so you may prefer to apply some darkening before outputting.

-PS – Don’t forget if you find my work useful, you can support me next time you order anything at
+PS - if you find my work useful don't forget you can support me when you shop for anything at